Our skin is not only a reflection of how we feel right now, but the experiences we’ve had over the years.

 Picture your skin as a wall.
 The cells are the bricks, and lipids (oily, waxy fats) are the mortar that holds them together.
 Our skin naturally makes its own lipids, but their composition changes and levels taper off as we age.
 Suddenly, that previously structurally sound wall is not quite so stable, with moisture able to escape and aggressors like pollution more able to sneak in.
 A classic case of not knowing what you’ve got until it's gone, skin then becomes dull and dry, as well as more prone to sensitivity.
 Incorporating topical lipids into your routine, such as ceramides and fatty acids, will help to patch up the gaps in the mortar, strengthening and nourishing the skin.
 Softer complexions, here we come.

 Noticed that your skin feels dramatically less plump than it did in your 40s?
 It could be to do with your hormones.
 We lose 30% of our collagen during the menopause, resulting in a loss of definition and firmness, as well as structural change.
 Collagen acts as the scaffolding within our skin, and without it, things don’t look quite the same as they once did.
-Taking the time to give your skin a massage when cleansing or applying your moisturiser is not only a tension-releasing treat, but will help to encourage the production of collagen.
+Taking the time to give your skin a facial massage when cleansing or applying your moisturiser is not only a tension-releasing treat, but will help to encourage the production of collagen.
 As the motion of massage brings oxygen and blood to the surface, skin looks fresher and brighter too.
 Using a serum containing retinoids or peptides will also help kickstart dwindling collagen production to partly replace those lost stocks.